Associate Professor, Public Administration

 Professional certifications and memberships

-- Certification, National Professional Qualification Board, Firefighter II and Fire Instructor II
+- National Professional Qualification Board Firefighter II, Fire Instructor III and Public Fire and Life Safety Educator II Certifications

-- Certified Fire Officer I, International Fire Service Accreditation Congress
+- International Fire Service Accreditation Congress Officer II Certification

 - Member, Occupational Advisory Committee, Emergency Response Technology, Beattie Technical School